Probate Q&A Series

 2. Notice and hearing: The heirs/devisees are made parties and served.
 If the matter is uncontested, the Clerk may be able to enter an order without extended litigation, but timing can still vary by county and by service issues.

-3. Sale mechanics and closing: If the Clerk authorizes a sale, the sale must follow the judicial sale procedures that apply (including the terms required by the order).
-After the sale is confirmed/allowed under the applicable process, the authorized fiduciary deed is delivered and recorded, and the proceeds are handled through the estate administration and accounting.
+3. Sale mechanics and closing: If the Clerk authorizes a sale, the sale must follow the judicial sale procedures that apply, including the applicable upset-bid process and the terms required by the order.
+If the heirs/devisees are selling during administration outside that judicial-sale process, the personal representative should generally be involved in the deed before the final account is approved so the transfer is effective against creditors and the estate.
+After the sale is completed under the applicable process, the deed is delivered and recorded, and the proceeds are handled through the estate administration and accounting.

 Exceptions & Pitfalls